Logeshj04/Project_iot_logesh1/README.md

  Data transmitted successfully to the platform.

 ##  Project Structure
-#iot-sensors/: IoT sensor setup instructions and code.
+iot-sensors: IoT sensor setup instructions and code.
-#transit-platform/: Web-based transit information platform code.
+transit-platform: Web-based transit information platform code.
-#mobile-app/: Mobile app development instructions and code.
+mobile-app: Mobile app development instructions and code.
-#scripts/: Python scripts for data integration and analysis.
-#data_integration.py: The main Python script for integrating IoT sensor data with the transit platform.
+scripts: Python scripts for data integration and analysis. data_integration.py: The main Python script for integrating IoT sensor data with the transit platform.

-#refence: taken from wowkwi ,tinkercad and arduino also.
+refence: taken from wowkwi ,tinkercad and arduino also.

 ## Benefits